It is 2026. The App Store is a jungle.

 - The Pros: Infinite knowledge.

 - The Cons: It’s messy.
 There is no spaced repetition system.
-You can generate a list, but ChatGPT won't remind you to study it in 3 days.
+You can generate a list, but ChatGPT won’t remind you to study it in 3 days.
 It’s a generator, not a retainer.
+For a closer look at apps built around generative AI, see our ranking of the best AI vocabulary apps.

 8. Memrise (The "Immersion" Clip)